Saturday, February 2, 2013

 Researching Frances Eugenia is work still ongoing.
 This is the line from which I was told the Cherokee heritage originates.
 I believe the infant noted below is Frances Eugenia, named for a second French Empress to match the first daughter, named after Josephine.

-That is all of the information Mother gave me specific to her biological father and Elizabeth Wilson, his second wife.
-I believe it was all she remembered.
+I believe it was all my mother, Mary Alice Reasoner (Married name) Pillsbury, remembered.
 She was not yet 12 when the visit took place.
 The visit was tense and brief.

-After arriving in Colorado Springs Frances Eugenia made a living for herself and her children working as a housekeeper for a retired gentleman.
+After arriving in Colorado Springs, Frances Eugenia made a living for herself and her children working as a housekeeper for a retired gentleman.
 She had many friends and was highly respected for her good cheer, hard work and gentle ways.

 No comments: